JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

 ### Source Code
 Source code is represented by using [GitHub Flavoured Markdown](https://help.github.com/articles/github-flavored-markdown/) code fences, which are three backticks.

 Syntax highlighting is applied by specifying the language after the first set of ticks:

-        ```csharp
+        ```xml
-            // Some C# code
+            // Some XML
         ```

         ```java